 This is the system that kitchen and joinery manufacturers use.
 It is typically fixed on the wall in a spray booth.
 It will run off compressed air and is not electric.
 It has both the advantages of airless in that it will spray thicker materials and faster.
 An air cap sends a stream of air onto the atomised paint to make it a finer mist and, therefore, a better finish than airless.

-The advantage of these systems is that you get the ultimate finish.
+The advantage of these kitchen paint sprayers is that you get the ultimate finish.
 The disadvantage is that it is challenging to use as an onsite solution, and it is costly.
 It is also very difficult to set up and use.
 Certainly not for a DIY sprayer.
 Even a professional sprayer that has already used an airless sprayer would have to get up to speed with an air-assisted sprayer.

 High volume low-pressure turbine sprayer.